-^{&#}x27;For testimony regarding this question, see the reports of the hearings on the several price-maintenance bills before the House Committee on Interstate and Foreign Commerce; for arguments in favor of the principle, see the publications of the American Fair Trade League, New York City.
-For the case against price-fixing, see Harry R. Tosdal, "Price Maintenance," in the case against price-fixing, see Harry R. Tosdal, "Price Maintenance," in American Economic Review, March and June, 1918.
+&lt;sup>1For testimony regarding this question, see the reports of the hearings on the several price-maintenance bills before the House Committee on Interstate and Foreign Commerce; for arguments in favor of the principle, see the publications of the American Fair Trade League, New York City.
+For the case against price-fixing, see Harry R. Tosdal, "Price Maintenance," in American Economic Review, March and June, 1018.
 This author also cites numerous articles on this question.
 For pros and cons see Nystrom, Economics of Retailing, chap. xv; Ivey, Principles of Marketing, chap. xv; and Converse, Marketing Methods and Policies, chap. xxv.